 Waterloo Electric Vehicle Challenge

-Hosted by Waterloo Engineering, the Waterloo High School Electric Vehicle (EV) Challenge encourages students to design and test their own electric race cars in an endurance competition.
+Hosted by Waterloo Engineering, the Waterloo High School Electric Vehicle (EV) Challenge allows students to design, build and drive their own electric race cars in an endurance competition.
 The 2023 EV Challenge takes place at the University of Waterloo on Saturday, May 27 (rain date Sunday, May 28) and will feature the following:

-- Dennis Weishar Engineering Design Award for excellence in Engineering design
+- Dennis Weishar Engineering Design Award for the best use of engineering principles

-- Toyota Fabrication & Manufacturing Award for excellence in vehicle construction.
+- Toyota Fabrication & Manufacturing Award for the best examples of manufacturing and fabrication skills

 Visit the Electric Vehicle Challenge